 The planning and decision-making process for actions proposed by Federal agencies involves a study of other relevant environmental statutes and regulations, including EO 12898, Federal Actions to Address Environmental Justice in Minority Populations and Low-Income Populations, which was issued by President Clinton on February 11, 1994.
 The essential purpose of EO 12898 is to ensure the fair treatment and meaningful involvement of all people regardless of race, color, national origin, or income with respect to the development, implementation, and enforcement of environmental laws, regulations, and policies.
-Fair treatment means that no groups of people, including racial, ethnic, or socioeconomic groups should bear a disproportionate share of the negative environmental justice are concerns pursuant to EO 13045, Protection of Children from Environmental Health Risks and Safety Risks.
+Fair treatment means that no groups of people, including racial, ethnic, or socioeconomic groups should bear a disproportionate share of the negative environmental consequences resulting from industrial, municipal, and commercial operations or the execution of Federal, State, tribal, and local programs and policies.
+Also included with environmental justice are concerns pursuant to EO 13045, Protection of Children from Environmental Health Risks and Safety Risks.
 This EO directs Federal agencies to identify and assess environmental health and safety risks that may disproportionately affect children under the age of 18.
 These risks are defined as "risks to health or to safety that are attributable to products or substances that the child is likely to come into contact with or ingest."